 Across the Forest snags and down wood exist at lower levels than the historic range of variability due to large stand-replacing fires early in the 20th century, past timber harvest and firewood cutting.
 Between the years of 1870 to 1920, roughly 300,000 acres or nearly one third of the Forest was burned by stand replacement fires.
 There have been 350,000 acres harvested since 1900.
-The combination of large-scale stand replacing fires and harvest have contributed to the current situation where almost 60% of the forest is in a "mid stage" of stand development with relatively few large snags.
+The combination of large-scale stand replacing fires and harvest have contributed to the current situation where almost 60% of the forest is in a mid stage of stand development with relatively few large snags.

 The project area is located within the Western Low Land Conifer Zone with the majority of the acreage composed of Douglas-fir and Western hemlock.
 The primary and secondary cavity nesting species for the Western Low Land Conifer Zone are: pileated woodpecker, northern flicker, hairy woodpecker, red-breasted sapsucker, chestnut-backed chickadee and the red-breasted nuthatch.
 According to the Collawash/Hot Springs Watershed Analysis, mid-seral stands in the project planning area have approximately 2.0 snags per acre greater than 15 inches in diameter.
-The 100% biological potential level for cavity nesting species is 4.33 snags per acre at 15" diameter and larger (Austin 1995).
+The 100% biological potential level for cavity nesting species is 4.33 snags per acre at 15 inches diameter and larger (Austin 1995).
 The 60% biological potential level is 2.6 snags per acre in the Westside Lowland Conifer-Hardwood zone.

 When the plantations were originally created, all of the trees were removed along with all of the snags.
-Under current conditions, these plantations would eventually experience suppression mortality that would likely result in an abundance of medium to small snags and down wood.
+Some down wood was removed and some was retained depending on the methods for logging and site preparation.
+Under current conditions, these plantations would experience suppression mortality that would likely result in an abundance of medium to small snags and down wood.
 There is some large diameter down wood scattered throughout the proposed thinning units; most of which came from past harvest which left unmerchantable trees on the ground.
 If current conditions are left unchanged, the availability of new down wood in the near future would be medium to small in size.
+At the time stand exams were conducted in 2010, the plantations had approximately 100 dead trees per acre (some standing, some down): mostly planted trees, averaging approximately 4 inches in diameter.
+Because snags this small do not stand very long they were not carried through to the projections of future snags in the graphs below.

 The Collawash watershed is composed of 50% early to mid-seral stages and 50% late seral, according to the Watershed Analysis.
-There are a little over twice as many acres of land with no snags than would be found in a natural condition based on DecAID analysis and Gradient Nearest Neighbor data analysis.
+There are a little over twice as many acres of land with no snags than would be found in a natural condition based on DecAID analysis and GNN data.
+The analysis using the GNN method indicates that there are currently 5.2 snags per acre greater than 20 inches diameter at the landscape scale.
+It shows that there are 7.3 snags per acre between 10 and 20 inches diameter.
+For down wood the GNN method indicates that there is currently 6.17% cover for logs greater than 20 inches diameter.